Google Summer of Code

-The Google Summer of Code, often abbreviated to GSoC, is an international annual program in which Google awards stipends to contributors who successfully complete a free and open-source software coding project during the summer.
+The Google Summer of Code, often abbreviated as GSoC, is an international annual program in which Google awards stipends to contributors who successfully complete a free and open-source software coding project during the summer.
 As of 2022, the program is open to anyone aged 18 or over, no longer just students and recent graduates.
 It was first held from May to August 2005.
 Participants get paid to write software, with the amount of their stipend depending on the purchasing power parity of the country where they are located.
 Project ideas are listed by host organizations involved in open-source software development, though students can also propose their own project ideas.

 The idea for the Summer of Code came directly from Google's founders, Sergey Brin and Larry Page.
 From 2007 until 2009 Leslie Hawthorn, who has been involved in the project since 2006, was the program manager.
 From 2010 until 2015, Carol Smith was the program manager.
 In 2016, Stephanie Taylor took over management of the program.